 At the conclusion of this course, each participant should be able to:

-- Ascertain the etiology, diagnostic criteria, differential diagnosis and prognosis for common surgeries in all category and anatomy classifications prescribed by the ABPS
+- Ascertain the etiology, diagnostic criteria, differential diagnosis, and prognosis for common surgeries in all categories and anatomy classifications prescribed by the ABPS

 - Discuss appropriate diagnostic and assessment procedures

 - Apply evidence-based information to pre-operative risk assessment and determination of patient-specific options